 Sign Up for an HBO Free Trial on Hulu

-Hulu is one of the streaming services that offers HBO as an add-on.
-If you're already a Hulu subscriber, signing up this way could be more convenient than creating an HBO account.
+Hulu is one of a number of streaming services that offers HBO as an add-on.
+If you're already a Hulu subscriber, this could be more convenient than creating an HBO account.
 You'll only get a 1-week trial, though, so this one is better if you're primarily interested in Hulu.
-After the trial, you'll pay $14.99 per month (on top of the price for your Hulu subscription).
+After the trial, you'll pay $14.99 per month (on top of your Hulu subscription).

 Sign Up for a Free Trial of Amazon Prime

-Prime Video includes a handful of HBO shows.
-There was previously talk that HBO wouldn't renew the deal after it ended in mid-2018.
-However, as of this writing, you can still watch select HBO shows with Amazon Prime.
+Prime Video used to offer a full back catalog of HBO shows.
+There was previously talk that HBO wouldn't renew the deal after it ended in mid-2018, but select shows stuck around afterward.
+However, now it seems that relationship has ended.